-This community event accommodates riders of all ages and abilities with two different rides to choose from 16.5 km and 52.3km.
-The 16.5-km event is great for families and individuals and the 52.3-km event is for more experienced riders.
+This community event accommodates riders of all ages and abilities with three different rides to choose from 2.2 km, 16.3 km, and 52.3km.
+The 2.2 km route is intended for families with small children, the 16.5-km event is great for families and individuals and the 52.3-km event is for more experienced riders.
 Riders can register as individuals, families or teams.

-The registration fee is $35 for riders age 13 and older, and riders 12 years of age and younger ride for free.
+Registration is $35 for riders age 13+, and riders 12 years of age and younger ride for free.

 Our Ride Don’t Hide Master of Ceremonies is Daryl Major, a self-confessed, proud husband, and father; Beatle fan; News Director at Island Radio in Nanaimo; Co-host of the Wave (102.3 FM) morning show and colour commentator for the Nanaimo Clippers on The Wolf (106.9 FM).
 He’ll lead the activities of the day and be part of the prize give away.

 8:45 52.3 km Ride Warm Up with Miguel Diaz of Driven Performance Fitness

 9:00 52.3 km Ride starts